F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/ltm/README.md

 ## Additional BIG-IP VE deployment and configuration details

 All BIG-IP VE instances deploy with a single interface (NIC) attached to a public subnet.
 This single interface processes both management and data plane traffic.
-The LTM and ASM provide advanced traffic management and security functionality.
+The LTM module provides advanced traffic management and security functionality.
 The CloudFormation template collects some initial deployment input parameters and creates an auto scale group of BIG-IP VEs.
 The instances parameters and configurations are defined by the Auto Scale group's *launch configuration*.
 The launch configuration is used to:

   - Set the BIG-IP system information: hostname, NTP, DNS settings, and so on.
   - Provision the LTM module: BIG-IP Local Traffic Manager